-Changes in the law introduced by the Pensions Act 2015 mean many members of UK pension schemes offering defined contribution benefits have increased flexibility over how they can take their pension from age 55.
+Changes in the law introduced by the Pensions Act 2015 mean many members of UK pension schemes offering defined contribution (DC) benefits have increased flexibility over how they can take their pension from age 55.
 This increased flexibility means these members can now take the whole of their pension as a lump sum in one go, or at different stages.
 However, only 25% of the cash taken will be tax free.

 The LGPS isn't a defined contribution scheme but a defined benefit scheme.
 This means these new flexibilities don't apply to LGPS members.
 If you want to take advantage of these flexibilities, you'll need to transfer your pension benefits to a provider who offers this.
-Please note this must be an arrangement that meets HMRC conditions.